Top buy and sell ideas by Ashwani Gujral, Mitessh Thakkar for short term

 Ashwani Gujral of ashwanigujral.com

-Buy HEG with a stop loss of Rs 780, target at Rs 815
+Buy JSW Steel with a stop loss of Rs 350, target at Rs 375

-Buy Jindal Steel & Power with a stop loss of Rs 228, target at Rs 243
+Buy L&T Finance Holdings with a stop loss of Rs 74, target at Rs 86

-Sell RBL Bank with a stop loss of Rs 217, target at Rs 202
+Buy Tata Chemicals with a stop loss of Rs 378, target at Rs 394

 Mitessh Thakkar of mitesshthakkar.com

-Buy Bharat Electronics with a stop loss of Rs 101, target at Rs 108
+Buy Ambuja Cement with a stop loss of Rs 257, target at Rs 270

-Buy Aurobindo Pharma with a stop loss of Rs 809, target at Rs 865Disclaimer: The views and investment tips expressed by investment experts on moneycontrol.com are their own, and not that of the website or its management.
+Buy NMDC with a stop loss of Rs 94, target at Rs 102Disclaimer: The views and investment tips expressed by investment experts on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.